Loading...

 Stay Hydrated

-Engage in light physical activity, such as a walk, after consuming orange juice to help your body utilize sugar more efficiently.
+Engage in light physical activity, such as a short walk, after consuming orange juice to help your body utilize the sugar more effectively.

 healthspan-mbl